Chethandc2014/swagger-wiki/Java-JAXRS-Quickstart.md

 ==========

-Java integration has many flavors depending on the java framework you're using.

-### Java + Jersey + JAX-RS Quickstart

 Swagger is supported in Jersey 1.x.
 This is probably the most popular Java integration--the swagger code is written in `scala` but it is fully compatible with Java.
 There is a Swagger-Jersey-JAXRS module which can be added to your project with this dependency:

 ```xml